Del Bosque under pressure to ring the changes

 Captain and goalkeeper Iker Casillas looks certain to keep his place despite an error-riddled performance against the Dutch when he lost some of the sheen that earned him the nickname "San Iker" in his native country.

-One area where Del Bosque could introduce fresh blood is in central defense, with the versatile Javi Martinez waiting in the wings to replace either Sergio Ramos or Gerard Pique.
+One area where Del Bosque could introduce fresh blood is in central defence, with the versatile Javi Martinez waiting in the wings to replace either Sergio Ramos or Gerard Pique.

 Martinez could also come in for Xabi Alonso to bolster central midfield, an area Spain normally dominate effortlessly but where they were brutally exposed on Friday.